tlahoda/PriorityQueue/README.md

 Implementation Details
 ----------------------

 PriorityQueue uses a map of maps of lists as a data store.
-The map containing the maps of lists uses the number of digits of the priorities as its key.

 Complexities
 ------------